Pilots, flight attendants demand flights to China stop as virus fear mounts worldwide

 The carrier is also allowing pilots to drop China trips without pay, a memo from its union to members said.

-Korean Air Lines Co Ltd (003490.KS) and Singapore Airlines (SIAL.SI) are sending additional crew to fly each plane straight back, avoiding overnight stays.
+Korean Air Lines Co Ltd and Singapore Airlines are sending additional crew to fly each plane straight back, avoiding overnight stays.

 The South Korean carrier also said it was loading hazmat suits for flight attendants who might need to take care of suspected coronavirus cases in the air.